rxeven/TC26-Update-Script/README.md

 ### 1. Minimal ADB and Fastboot
 Minimal ADB and Fastboot needs to be installed to overwrite and install the new files, and to get the HWID of the device.
 Minimal ADB and Fastboot can be downloaded [from Android Data Host.](https://androiddatahost.com/uq6us)\
-Alternatively, ADB and Fastboot can be used in portable mode if using the installer on the system used to update the devices is not an option.
-Simply copy the */Minimal ADB and Fastboot/* folder from a system with the application installed to the root path of the script.
+Alternatively, Tiny ADB can be used if using the installer on the system used to update the devices is not an option.
+Download it [from Android Data Host](https://androiddatahost.com/6hs2m) and unzip the archive to the root path of the script.
 ### 2. Device In USB Debugging Mode
 The device can be set to USB Debugging mode by pressing the *"Build Number"* field under *Settings>About phone* then turning on *"USB Debugging"* under *Settings>System>Developer* Options.
 ## Usage